p01di/esp32c6-thread-border-router/README.md

 1. Install the **Home Assistant Companion app** on your phone
 2. Go to **Settings → Companion app → Troubleshooting → Sync Thread credentials**
 3. Go to **Settings → Devices & Services → Add Integration → Matter**
-4. Scan the QR code on your device or enter the setup code
+4. Scan the QR code on your device or enter the setup code (only got it working using the code for now)
 5. Follow the prompts — the device will join the Thread network and appear in HA

 ---